anirbanchakraborty123/Online_Store/readme.md

 # Online Store API using DRF

--This is an online store API built with Django Rest Framework to manage products, -categories, and orders.
+- This is an online store API built with Django Rest Framework to manage product categories and orders.

 ## Features
 - CRUD operations for Categories and Products